Getting Started Guide

 - Create a new virtual machine.

-When you click the green dropdown arrow on the right side of the list for a virtual machine, you access all information related to that machine.
+When you click the green dropdown arrow on the right side of the list for a virtual machine, you access all information regarding it.

 A quick action bar allows you to perform the following actions: